AbdulazizAlrabiah/Storefront-Backend/README.md

 APIs and Database Schema are in the REQUIREMENTS.md file.

+## Photos-Attribution

+- All other image links are by JeepersMedia is licensed under CC BY 2.0.
+To view a copy of this license, visit [license](https://creativecommons.org/licenses/by/2.0/?ref=openverse).
+- "vita-mix hummus" by tofutti break is licensed under CC BY-NC-ND 2.0.
+To view a copy of this license, visit [license](https://creativecommons.org/licenses/by-nd-nc/2.0/jp/?ref=openverse).

 ## Contributing

-This repository is Storefront-Backend Application for Udacity Full Stack Javascript Developer.
+This repository is Storefront-Backend Application for Udacity Full Stack Javascript Developer Nanodegree course.